pingcap/docs/dev/tidb-in-kubernetes/tidb-operator-overview.md

 > **Note:**
 >
-> Only one TiDB Operator can be deployed in each Kubernetes cluster.
+> You can only deploy one TiDB Operator in a Kubernetes cluster.

 ## Architecture of TiDB Operator